Hercules Technology (HTGC) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the specialty finance company had lost 22.2% over the past month.
-This has lagged the Finance sector's loss of 8.5% and the S&P 500's loss of 1.21% in that time.
+Coming into today, shares of the specialty finance company had lost 17.59% in the past month.
+In that same time, the Finance sector lost 7.84%, while the S&P 500 gained 0.27%.

-Wall Street will be looking for positivity from Hercules Technology as it approaches its next earnings report date.
-On that day, Hercules Technology is projected to report earnings of $0.45 per share, which would represent year-over-year growth of 50%.
-Meanwhile, our latest consensus estimate is calling for revenue of $101.5 million, up 55.77% from the prior-year quarter.
+Hercules Technology will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Hercules Technology to post earnings of $0.45 per share.
+This would mark year-over-year growth of 50%.
+Our most recent consensus estimate is calling for quarterly revenue of $101.5 million, up 55.77% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.85 per share and revenue of $429.59 million, which would represent changes of +25% and +33.54%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.85 per share and revenue of $429.59 million.
+These totals would mark changes of +25% and +33.54%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Hercules Technology.
+It is also important to note the recent changes to analyst estimates for Hercules Technology.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.43% higher.
-Hercules Technology is currently a Zacks Rank #2 (Buy).
+Hercules Technology is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, Hercules Technology is currently trading at a Forward P/E ratio of 6.57.
-Its industry sports an average Forward P/E of 7.02, so we one might conclude that Hercules Technology is trading at a discount comparatively.
+Digging into valuation, Hercules Technology currently has a Forward P/E ratio of 7.01.
+Its industry sports an average Forward P/E of 7.08, so we one might conclude that Hercules Technology is trading at a discount comparatively.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
 This industry currently has a Zacks Industry Rank of 10, which puts it in the top 4% of all 250+ industries.